Camino Mozárabe – Via de la Plata 1/10 – 29/10

 There are no ”Albergues” for pilgrims along the route.
 However, there are open guesthouses in most large villages.
 The number of pilgrims at this route is few, probably not more than 50 per year.
 I saw no one.
 A bar owner said that he probably saw one a week ago!
 In October 2009, I walked to Mérida and further on from Salamanca to Zamora.
 From Zamora further up to Astorga on the French route and finally to Santiago de Compostela.
 The entire route became about 800 kilometres of totally 1130.

-Read more parts from my diary 2009 or purchase the photo book “The Inner Journey” – Hardcover (so far with Swedish text).
+Purchase my photo book “The Inner Journey” and read more from my diary.
+Hardcover (so far with Swedish text).